RaymondProduction/beerlocker/README.md

 * help - information about the commands

 ## Step 3
-I have implemented GET, PUT, POST, and DELETE endpoints.
+I have implemented GET, PUT, POST, and DELETE endpoints (full CRUD).